GaussTR: Foundation Model-Aligned Gaussian Transformer for Self-Supervised 3D Spatial Understanding: Introduction

-Extensive experiments on the Occ3D-nuScenes~\cite{Occ3D} dataset showcase that GaussTR achieves state-of-the-art performance with 11.07 mIoU—an 18\% improvement over prior methods—while reducing training time by 50\%, as illustrated in \cref{fig:performance_comp}.
-Ablation studies further validate the effectiveness of each component within our framework.
-These findings underscore the benefits of our proposed foundation model alignment and representation sparsity, paving the way for a novel paradigm in 3D spatial understanding.
+Extensive experiments on the Occ3D-nuScenes~\cite{Occ3D} dataset demonstrate that GaussTR achieves state-of-the-art zero-shot performance of 12.27 mIoU—a 23\% improvement over previous methods—while simultaneously reducing training time by 40\%, as shown in \cref{fig:performance_comp}.
+Ablation studies further validate the efficacy of our design choices.
+These results underscore the synergistic benefits of our proposed Gaussian-based 3D modeling and foundation model alignment, charting a scalable pathway for generalizable 3D spatial understanding.

-In summary, our contributions are as follows.
+In summary, our contributions are as follows: